National Museum of Health and Medicine: 2011 move

-Due to the closure of Walter Reed Army Medical Center, National Museum of Health and Medicine has relocated—for the tenth time—to U.S. Army Garrison-Forest Glen in Silver Spring, Montgomery County, Maryland.
+Due to the closure of Walter Reed Army Medical Center, National Museum of Health and Medicine relocated—for the tenth time—to U.S. Army Garrison-Forest Glen in Silver Spring, Montgomery County, Maryland.

 Authority over the Forest Glen garrison was transferred from WRAMC to Fort Detrick in October 2008.
-The NMHM closed its exhibits on April 3, 2011, and reopened in a new building on September 15, 2011.
+The NMHM closed its exhibits on April 3, 2011, and reopened in a new building on May 14, 2012, at Forest Glen.
 On October 1, 2015, the NMHM became part of the Defense Health Agency.

 Holdings

 Major collections

 The NMHM embodies five collections consisting of about 25 million artifacts, including 5,000 skeletal specimens, 8,000 preserved organs, 12,000 items of medical equipment, an archive of historic medical documents, and collections related to neuroanatomy and developmental anatomy.
 The museum's most famous artifacts relate to President Abraham Lincoln and his assassination on April 14, 1865, by John Wilkes Booth.